posted this on October 25, 2012 02:42 PM

 USR is ideal for Intranets, SharePoint websites, and homegrown or commercial web applications that require authentication (CRM, ERP, Oracle, Siebel, Hyperion, etc.).

 IPUA: IP Address + User Agent Tracking Method

 The IPUA tracking method has been used by web analytics products since approximately the late 1990's.
 It works...but it's inaccurate.

 Every device that visits your site has an IP address and a user agent.
-During processing, Angelfish treats each unique IP address & user agent combination as a visit and uses the hit data to calculate visits / pageviews / etc.
+During processing, Angelfish uses each unique IP address & user agent combination to calculate visits.

 There are number of issues with IPUA: